 Pay subsidy is granted for employing unemployed persons

+Although the pay subsidy is granted and paid to the employer, it is always dependent on the service needs of the unemployed jobseeker.
 The purpose of the subsidy is to compensate for the employee’s lower productivity.
-The pay subsidy is also a compensation for the fact that the employer uses more time for guiding the employee.
+The pay subsidy is also compensation for the fact that the employer uses more time for guiding the employee.

 Which employers are eligible for pay subsidy?

-All employers, except for central government agencies, are eligible for pay subsidy.
-Pay subsidy may not distort competition or lead to dismissals or lay-offs of other employees or prompt the employer to convert employment relationships into part-time contracts.
+All employers, except for households and central government agencies, are eligible for pay subsidy.
 The employment relationship may only start after the decision on granting the subsidy has been made.
-A pay subsidy can only be granted to an employer that undertakes to pay the wages and salaries
+The requirements are that:

 How can an employer apply for pay subsidy?

 Apply for the pay subsidy via TE Services E-services for employers (in Finnish and Swedish).

 Number of people employed with pay subsidy and assessment of impacts

 The number of pay subsidy periods initiated annually has varied between 28,000 and 35,000 in 2015–2021.
 On average, during a year, the number of people employed with pay subsidy has varied between 17,400 and 22,700.
 Annually, around EUR 200–250 million is paid in pay subsidy.